Undergraduate Course Catalog 2016-2017

 Self-identifying with DSS is the first step in both gathering useful information—what DSS offers and what other resources exist—and establishing accommodations.
 You will need to provide documentation, make an appointment to review/discuss it, and identify appropriate accommodations.
 Creating a faculty accommodation letter is part of that process.
 Please see the Documentation Guidelines for direction on what to provide.
 If you are unsure, submit/bring whatever you may have so we can review and evaluate it.

 There is no deadline to make contact, complete an intake, or provide documentation.
 Also, the process of identifying and determining accommodations is an ongoing conversation.
 Students should provide additional documentation and/or talk with DSS as concerns and needs arise, or as the condition of the disability changes.

 We invite you to connect with us to learn first-hand about the variety of options available to students with disabilities (www.unh.edu/disabilityservices).
 Please visit the DSS website to learn more about the office.
 Disability Services for Students is located in Smith Hall, Room 201, (603) 862-2607 (voice), 711 (TTY) or 800-735-2964 (Relay NH); (603) 862-4043 (fax), or e-mail email@example.com.

 General Information for Students with Disabilities

-For information about dietary restrictions and needs due to a diagnosis or disability, please see http://www.unh.edu/dining/nutrition.
+For information about dietary restrictions and needs as an accommodation, please see http://www.unh.edu/dining/nutrition.

 All B.A. candidates must fulfill the University's foreign language requirement by the end of their sophomore year.
-A student with a documented disability may petition the foreign language board for course substitutions on the basis that the disability will prevent him or her from successfully mastering the foreign language requirement.
-Students wishing to pursue this process must contact Disability Services for Students to learn about the process.
+A student with a documented disability may petition the foreign language board for course substitutions on the basis of that disability.
+Contact Disability Services for Students to learn about the process.